ChuckTerry/et-3400-simulator/README.md

 An interactive simulator for the [Heathkit](https://heathkit.com/)® ET-3400 Microprocessor Trainer.
-Check out the [Live Demo](https://chuckterry.me/ET-3400-Simulator/src/index.html) and make sure to drop us any issues you encounter!
+Check out the [Live Demo](https://chuckterry.me/ET-3400-Simulator/src/index.html) and make sure to submit an issue for any bugs you encounter or feature requests!

 ![Et-3400 Simulator](./ET-3400.png)

+##Disclaimer
+I am a long-time fan of both Motorola and Heathkit products.
+This project is intended for educational use and started as a personal challeneg to myself.
+I am not an employee of, subcontractor of, or compensated in any way by Heath Company, Motorola, or any other company related to the real-world ET-3400 Microprocessor Trainer or its constituent parts.
+The "Stylized M Logo" is a trademark of Motorola Trademark Holdings, LLC.
+Heathkit in all uses, the Heathkit name, and the Heathkit logo are internationally registered trademarks of Heath Company.